 – As a founder, the most important question is how much do I raise and when?

-Please remember, equity is the most valuable thing, a founder has in his / her start up.
-Too much dilution at early stages tends to result in loss of control for the founders, when the company grows and when it matters the most to the founder.
+Please remember, equity is the most valuable thing, a founder has in his / her start-up.
+Too much dilution at early stages tends to result in loss of control for the founders, when the company grows, and when it matters the most to the founder.

-Later, and most importantly, these projections can be referred to when you have travelled a distance to evaluate whether you are on course, or one needs a course correction, whether you are overspending as compared to what was envisaged earlier.
+Later, and most importantly, these projections can be referred to when you have traveled a distance to evaluate whether you are on course, or one needs a course correction, whether you are overspending as compared to what was envisaged earlier.